Dosing & Uses

 Patient Handout

-magnesium sulfate injection
+magnesium sulfate oral

 OVERDOSE: If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
+Symptoms of overdose may include slow heartbeat, severe drowsiness, dizziness, confusion, muscle weakness, loss of consciousness.

-STORAGE: Consult your pharmacist.Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
+STORAGE: Store at room temperature away from light and moisture.
+Do not store in the bathroom.
+Keep all medications away from children and pets.Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.

-Information last revised July 2016.
-Copyright(c) 2022 First Databank, Inc.
+Information last revised May 2023.
+Copyright(c) 2023 First Databank, Inc.

 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.